 WATERSHED MANAGEMENT RECOMMENDATIONS

-The BRWA has developed watershed management recommendations on the topics of drought, non-point source pollution, and source water protection.
+The BRWA has developed watershed management recommendations on the topics of drought, non-point source pollution, source water protection, and riparian areas.
 Click on the links below to learn more!

 BATTLE RIVER WATERSHED MANAGEMENT PLANNING PROCESS

 Watershed management recommendations will be developed for each of the 12 components outlined in the diagram below.
 This diagram also shows our progress to-date:

 The watershed sustainability image in the middle of the above diagram represents the three key building blocks of our watershed: our environment, our society, and our economy.
 Our environment - this watershed, the place we call home - is the foundation upon which our communities and economy rest.
 A healthy natural environment supports vibrant communities and a viable economy over the long term.
 Our use of resources must be compatible with the capacity of ecosystems to provide ecological goods and services.

 The Battle River Watershed Alliance is in the process of developing a watershed management plan for the Alberta portions of the Battle River and Sounding Creek watersheds.
 The purpose of this watershed management plan is to develop recommendations for policy directions and management practices that lead to the long-term sustainability of our watersheds.